jigypeper/stp-cli/report.md

    - Caching for repeated operations
    - Performance benchmarks

+## Results and Performance Analysis

+The application was tested with various geometric configurations to validate its intersection detection capabilities.
+Two notable test cases demonstrate the tool's effectiveness:

+### Test Case 1: Mid-Height Angled Intersection
+Parameters:
+- Point: (0.0, 0.0, 100.0)
+- Normal vector: (0.2, 0.1, 1.0)
+- Result: 20 intersection points detected

+This case, with its slightly angled plane positioned through the middle section of the test geometry, produced multiple intersection points as expected.
+The non-zero components in all directions of the normal vector ensure the plane intersects the geometry at various angles, providing good coverage for testing the intersection algorithm.

+### Test Case 2: Side Plane Configuration
+Parameters:
+- Point: (300.0, 0.0, 0.0)
+- Normal vector: (1.0, 0.0, 0.0)
+- Result: No intersections detected

+This test case, with the plane positioned at a significant offset along the x-axis and oriented perpendicular to it, correctly returned no intersections.
+This validates the tool's ability to properly handle cases where no geometric intersections exist, demonstrating robust boundary condition handling.

+The contrasting results between these test cases verify both the tool's ability to accurately detect and process multiple intersections and its capability to correctly identify scenarios where no intersections occur.
+The processing time remained consistent (under 1 second) for both cases, indicating that the performance is primarily dependent on the initial STEP file loading rather than the number of intersections computed.

 ## Conclusion

 My implementation prioritizes testability while meeting the core requirement of using PythonOCC.
 The design choices reflect the constraints of the problem space (particularly around dependency management) while maintaining good software engineering practices.